TillMeineke/ML_Zoomcamp2024_hw/fungiIncognita/README.md

 Walking through the woods collecting mushrooms can be a fun activity.
 However, it can also be dangerous if you don't know which mushrooms are edible or not.
 The goal of this project is to build and deploy a model that can predict which mushrooms you picked based on some simple characteristics.

 To better understand the problem, I will use the [Classification Mushroom Data 2020](https://visualization.group/data/mushroom/) dataset.
 The primary data describes 173 mushroom species, which can be used for simulating hypothetical mushrooms.
-Since the secondary data contains 61,069 hypothetical mushrooms for __binary classification without names__, I have to generate simulated data with species names.
+Since the attached secondary data contains 61,069 hypothetical mushrooms for __binary classification without names__, I have to generate simulated data with species names.

-To ensure that the generated dataset is of high quality and relevant for the task you are attempting to solve.
+Ensure that the generated dataset is of high quality and relevant for the task you are attempting to solve.
 When working with synthetic data, consider the following points:

 - Clearly document how you generated the synthetic dataset and the reasoning behind its design.